LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/SummerUni/Causal Data Science/Book of Why Readings.md

+#### Main Question Addressed in the Book:
+*How can machines (and people) represent causal knowledge in a way that would enable them to access the necessary information swiftly, answer questions correctly, and do it with ease, as a three-year-old child can?*

 ***Data do not understand causes and effects; humans do.***

 ### Introduction
-The first section of the book introduces the science of "[[Causal Inference]]".
+The first section of the book introduces the science of "[[Causal Inference]]" and [[Causation]].

 It basically talks about the understanding behind cause and effect, and goes a bit back in time to explain how understanding what causes something and that changing the cause will alter the result has been the backbone of science and human progression.